christian-korneck/flamenco-temp1/web/manager-api/docs/ShamanApi.md

 let filesize = 56; // Number | Size of the file in bytes.
 let body = "/path/to/file"; // File | Contents of the file
 let opts = {
-  'xShamanCanDeferUpload': true, // Boolean | The client indicates that it can defer uploading this file.
+  'X_Shaman_Can_Defer_Upload': true, // Boolean | The client indicates that it can defer uploading this file.
 The \"208\" response will not only be returned when the file is already fully known to the Shaman server, but also when someone else is currently uploading this file.
-  'xShamanOriginalFilename': "xShamanOriginalFilename_example" // String | The original filename.
+  'X_Shaman_Original_Filename': "X_Shaman_Original_Filename_example" // String | The original filename.
 If sent along with the request, it will be included in the server logs, which can aid in debugging.
 };
 apiInstance.shamanFileStore(checksum, filesize, body, opts).then(() => {
   console.log('API called successfully.');